mAbdelfatah11/GitOps-Openshift-Review/README.md

-#  mplementing GitOps with Jenkins on Openshift
+#  Implementing GitOps with Jenkins on Openshift

 In this lab, you implement a GitOps workflow to automate the Samples cluster operator configuration and remove some of the standard templates from your cluster.